c3lang/c3docs-old/docs/compare.md

 ##### In C3 but not in Zig

-- Module system
+- Module system.
-- Integrated build system
+- Integrated build system.
-- Built-in strings, maps, vararrays
+- C ABI compatibility by default.
-- Optional contracts
+- Optional contracts.
-- Familiar C syntax and behaviour
+- Familiar C syntax and behaviour.

 ## Jai